andychase/gbajs2/README.md

 See the [issues page](https://github.com/andychase/gbajs2/issues) for feature suggestions and ways you can help contribute!

+Mailing list for general discussion or if you want to just be kept in the loop: https://groups.google.com/forum/#!forum/gbajs2

 ## Feature List

 * Playable compatibility, see [compatibility](https://github.com/andychase/gbajs2/wiki/Compatibility-List)